kartheepm/kartheepm/README.md

 **Senior PHP Developer**
 **Mallow Technologies Private Limited – Coimbatore**
 **April 2022 – Present**
-- Developed and scaled features for a taxi booking application, handling 30K+ requests per minute and maintaining 700GB database.
-- Led a team to scale daily bookings from 100 to 60K per day, with over 5.5 crore total bookings.
-- Optimized query and logic to improve performance and system scalability.

 **PHP Developer**
 **Mallow Technologies Private Limited – Coimbatore**
 **April 2021 – April 2022**
-- Contributed to backend development using **Laravel** and managed database optimizations.
-- Assisted in scaling and maintaining a system supporting over 72L users.

 **PHP Junior Developer**
 **Mallow Technologies Private Limited – Coimbatore**
 **Feb 2020 – April 2021**
-- Worked on backend features and functionality, focusing on performance and stability.

 **PHP Developer Trainee**
 **Mallow Technologies Private Limited – Coimbatore**
 **Aug 2019 – Feb 2020**
-- Participated in the development of web applications under the mentorship of senior developers.

 ---